DanielBrkr/mara_x_home/README.md

 This is the repository of my diy portafilter coffee machine IoT project.
 It's supposed to provide push notifications whether the coffee machine is up to speed - it takes quiet some time to reach the brewing temperature - and tell whether i forgot to switch it off after 2 hours.
 This is also the basis for my next smarthome projects.

-It's possibly the first project for the Lelit Mara X using a ESP32 with MicroPython (https://micropython.org/), a bare-metal version of Python for microcontrollers.

 ## Architecture
 ![Mara_x_home_arch](https://github.com/DanielBrkr/mara_x_home/assets/138571169/9c74989e-e923-45b8-8735-589a38c9557e)